 |Total Plastering Cost||₹70524|

 |Material||sq ft @ ₹ sq ft||₹|

 |Total Electrical & Plumbing Cost||₹70524|

-Total Cost of Construction in Bangalore for Building your Residential House of 1463711
+Total Construction cost in Bangalore for Building your Residential House of 1463711

 - 1 Cost of Construction in Bangalore 2019/18 for Building a House